Colegio de Contadores de Chile

 • SMO 3: International Standards on Auditing

-The CCCH and the Financial Market Commission (CMF) are responsible for setting auditing standards in Chile.
-The Auditing Standards Committee (CNA) of the CCCH adopts the Chilean Generally Accepted Auditing Standards (NAGA), which, as reported by the CCCH, are the translation of the standards issued by the Audit Standards Board of the American Institute of Certified Public Accountants (AICPA), which, in turn, are based on ISA.
-The financial sector regulator require the application of standards issued by the CCCH.
+The Auditing Standards Committee (CAN) of the CCCH adopts the Chilean Generally Accepted Auditing Standards (NAGAs).
+As reported by the CCCH, the NAGA are the translation of the standards issued by the Audit Standards Board of the American Institute of Certified Public Accountants (AICPA).
+The standards issued by AICPA are based on ISA.
+The Financial Market Commission (CMF) requires the application of standards issued by the CCCH.
+CCCH reports that the CNA maintains communications with the CMF about firms' auditing standards compliance.

 Current Status: Review & Improve